emmajsadams/personal-website/README.md

 # TODO

-- Setup captcha protected message me page that also links to linked in as a backup to protect email from leaking
-- implmement resume.json https://resumake.io/ https://themes.jsonresume.org/theme/kendall https://github.com/jsonresume/resume-schema (theme https://themes.jsonresume.org/theme/onepage)
+- implmement resume.json in website and latex/pdf resume https://resumake.io/ https://themes.jsonresume.org/theme/kendall https://github.com/jsonresume/resume-schema (theme https://themes.jsonresume.org/theme/onepage)
 - Expand on freelance role (mention discord bot, work with peter, other stuff)
 - fully review past resume contents
 - Deal with "warn - Tailwind is not purging unused styles because no template paths have been provided."
 - Move all config into package.json like discord-mgmt-bot.
-- Add PDF resume (yeeted my old one since out of date). create extended and one page resume
 - Setup Google Analytics using https://nextjs.org/docs/advanced-features/measuring-performance instead of react-ga
 - Review all gitlab projects and link them with nice descriptions
 - audit package.json (figure out what should be dev vs prod, remove unused packages)